This guide was updated in August 2022 to reflect current trends and statistics.

 Winter average (Dec – Feb): 63 F high, 43 F low

 Austin’s tech sector is an important piece of its economy, which is also bolstered by retail, real estate, government, and labor.
 Recent growth in the pharmaceutical and biotechnology companies has put the city on the map for those sectors as well.
-Job creation grows at a steady rate, with most new opportunities being business related.
+Job creation grows at a steady rate, with most new job opportunities being tech related.
+Many tech companies are expanding with offices in downtown Austin and the Domain, drawing many to relocate for the influx in job opportunities.